joelkuiper/Llamora/README.md

 - **Privacy first search with ANN** The app includes a privacy-first search engine that runs entirely on your machine.
 Each message is embedded locally (e.g., with [FlagEmbedding](https://huggingface.co/BAAI/bge-small-en-v1.5)) and encrypted at rest, and decryption happens only in memory after login.
 Queries are answered by an in-memory [HNSW](https://github.com/nmslib/hnswlib) index (cosine over normalized embeddings) for fast semantic K-NN, warmed with recent items and progressively backfilled so results improve in place.
 On top of this, we perform fast exact/phrase matching (Aho-Corasick) and rank exact hits above purely semantic neighbors.
 There are some natural trade-offs: since the index lives in memory, RAM usage grows with the size of the chat history; large collections can take noticeable memory.
 And because exact matches are only surfaced if they also appear in the nearest-neighbor candidates, there is a small risk of false negatives: an exact string may exist but not be retrieved if it falls outside the top-K semantic hits.

-- **Automatic tags & metadata** The system uses a hidden JSON sentinel appended to every model reply, generated under a strict grammar so it is always valid.
-This sentinel carries metadata such as tags, emojis, or other annotations that remain invisible to the user but can be consumed by the application.
-By letting the model produce structured data alongside natural text, the interface gains automatic tagging, search, and filtering without additional classifiers or brittle parsing.
+- **Automatic tags & metadata** The system uses a hidden JSON object appended to every model reply (following a sentinel token), generated under a strict grammar so it is always valid.
+This JSON carries metadata such as tags, emojis, or other annotations that remain invisible to the user but can be consumed by the application.
+By letting the model produce structured data alongside natural text, the interface could gain automatic tagging, search, and filtering.

 ## Known Limitations